-The Dryden Town Board delegated the update project's management to the Planning Board, which, along with the Director of Planning, will serve as the "Steering Committee" and the "customer" for the work.
+The Dryden Town Board delegated the management of the update project to the Planning Board, which, along with the Director of Planning, will serve as the steering committee and the "customer" for the work.
 The Director of Planning will serve as point person for the project for administrative and contractual matters.
 The Planning Board meets in early evenings and the consultant will be expected to accommodate the Board schedule for project meetings.
-Dryden has adopted a hybrid meeting model that supports both in-person and virtual meetings.
+Dryden has adopted a hybrid meeting model that supports both inperson and virtual meetings.
 The hybrid model greatly increases Dryden's ability to select a consultant based on skills and experience rather than home office location.

-Anticipated tasks and services include:
+Anticipated tasks and services for Phase 1 of the update include: